Effort, Pennsylvania

 Effort, also known as Mount Effort, is a census-designated place and unincorporated community in Chestnuthill Township, Monroe County, Pennsylvania, United States.
 Effort is located along Pennsylvania Route 115 2.5 mi northwest of Brodheadsville.
 Effort has a post office with ZIP code 18330.
 As of the 2010 census, its population was 2,269.

 A post office called Effort has been in operation since 1850.
 According to tradition, the community was named for the considerable "effort" it took townspeople to agree on a name for the place.

 Demographics

+2020 Decennial Census

+At the time of the census, Effort had a population of 1,965.

+Education

+It is in the Pleasant Valley School District.